 Hearthstone’s popularity is well deserved.
-Blizzard made a right move with this game, even though it was primarily just an experiment.
+Blizzard made the right move with this game, even though it was primarily just an experiment.
 Nowadays, this collectible card game gathers more than 60 million players.
-And the numbers are growing on the daily basis.
+And the numbers are growing on a daily basis.

 How to repair loading errors in Hearthstone

 - Run the game in the compatibility mode

 - Delete Battle.net cache folder in Program Data

 - Perform a clean reinstall of Hearthstone

 Solution 1 – Try out other servers

 On some occasions, your native server can be the reason for this issue.
 Therefore, you should try and switch the realm in order to troubleshoot it.
 If you are still prompted with an error, move on to the next solution.

 Solution 2 – Update GPU drivers and redistributables